The structure of polynomial growth for tree automata/transducers and MSO set queries: Reparameterization of MSO queries

 An explicit reparameterization is given by the family of functions that maps each rooted path in a tree to its endpoint (i.e.\ the last vertex in the path).
 Indeed, it is injective (again, over trees), so its fibers are of cardinality at most $B=1$, and it is MSO-definable by:

 This MSO formula selects the endpoint of a rooted path in any rooted DAG --- a level of generality that will be convenient for later reuse.
-(Though this is not finite-to-one over DAGs; in fact, there can be up to exponentially many rooted paths to a given endpoint.) \end{example} \begin{proof}[Proof of \Cref{thm:reparam-details}] Let $\cB'_{F}$ be obtained by trimming the tree automaton $\cB_{F}$ defined earlier; they have the same accepting runs.
+(Though this is not finite-to-one over DAGs; in fact, there can be up to exponentially many rooted paths to a given endpoint.) \end{example} \begin{proof}[Proof of \Cref{thm:reparam-details}] Let $\cB'_{F}$ be obtained by trimming the tree automaton $\cB_{F}$ defined earlier.
 By the assumption $k <\infty$ and \Cref{clm:query-vs-ambiguity}, $\cB'_{F}$ is polynomially ambiguous: it satisfies the assumptions of \Cref{sec:chara-poly}.
-This allows us to speak of the critical nodes for the runs of $\cB'_{F}$ (\Cref{def:critical}).
+This allows us to speak of the critical nodes (\Cref{def:critical}) for the runs of $\cB'_{F}$, which are the same as the runs of $\cB_F$.
 Using the bijective correspondence of \Cref{clm:query-vs-ambiguity}, we can define a family of functions indexed by $t\in\tree\Sigma$ as follows:

 By \Cref{lem:crit-bounded}, this family is finite-to-one with computable bound.
-Furthermore, it can be defined in MSO by some formula $H(X_{1},\ldots,X_{\ell},Y)$ using standard techniques for representing runs of tree automata in MSO.
+Furthermore, it can be defined in MSO by some formula $H(X_{1},\ldots,X_{\ell},Y)$ using standard techniques for representing runs of tree automata in MSO (cf.\ Appendix~\ref{app:reparam-details} for more details).
 Note also that the range of any function in this family only contains sets of nodes of cardinality at most $k$, according to Claims~\ref{clm:crit-degree} and~\ref{clm:growth-tight-bound}.

 The next step is to devise an MSO formula $J(Y,z_{1}\dots,z_{k})$ that defines a finite-to-one family of functions $\{ \text{subsets of}\ \nodes(t)\ \text{of size} \leqslant k \} \to \nodes(t)^{k}$ for $t\in\tree\Sigma$.
 One possible solution is to use a prefix of the output tuple to list the elements of the input set, in a fixed MSO-definable order, and pad the remaining output coordinates with the root node.